HandsOnDataViz/book/docs/HandsOnDataViz.md

 seeing it for the first time and relying on your guidance.
 In every case, you need to decide on the ideal mix of words and images.

--   At the bottom of each visualization, tell us *why it matters*, and build up to how audiences should rethink or react.
+At the bottom of each visualization, tell us *why it matters*, and build up to how audiences should rethink or react.
 A good way to discuss the significance of your data story is to focus on how this new information *changes us*.
 When you discovered interesting patterns in your data visualization, how did it make you feel about the problem you (or your organization) were trying to solve?
 How did your answers to the research question make you think about the issue in a new or different way?
 Overall, does your data story inspire you or others to take action in some way?
 Once again, think about these questions from the perspective of your audience, and find words that capture how the data story should change our mindset, alter our habits, or influence our next steps.

-For example, we started our own data storyboard in chapter 2 to define our problem statement: *To learn more about readers’ backgrounds in order to write a better data visualization book that meets their needs.*
-\[TODO: Revise earlier chapter text to match?\] We collected data from over 3,000 readers of an earlier draft of this book who responded to our [online survey](https://forms.gle/yn5QwTzfQkYcppQn9) and agreed that we would [publicly share the survey results](https://docs.google.com/spreadsheets/d/1egX_akJccnCSzdk1aaDdtrEGe5HcaTrlOW-Yf6mJ3Uo), as we discussed in [chapter 3](spreadsheets.html).
+For example, we started to [sketch our own data storyboard in chapter 2](sketch.html) to define our problem statement: *We need to find out our readers’ backgrounds and interests about data visualization, in order to write a better introductory guide that meets their needs.* We collected data from over 3,000 readers of an earlier draft of this book who responded to our [online survey](https://forms.gle/yn5QwTzfQkYcppQn9) and agreed that we would [publicly share the survey results](https://docs.google.com/spreadsheets/d/1egX_akJccnCSzdk1aaDdtrEGe5HcaTrlOW-Yf6mJ3Uo), as we discussed in [chapter 3](spreadsheets.html).
 We [cleaned up the data as described in chapter 5](clean.html) because some responses were